Phantom Thread-2017

 Regardless, the sets are realistic, never cheesy, and loaded with atmosphere- so the film itself looks wonderful.

-Issues abound with the frenetic pacing of the film- at times I found myself losing track of the action or the sequence of events.
+Issues abound with the frenetic pacing of the film- at times, I found myself losing track of the action or the sequence of events.

-Understandably, as in many Bond films, events circle the globe and, surely London, Russia, and Monte Carlo are great locations, but especially within the film’s final climax, I suffered from sensory overload.
+Understandably, as in many Bond films, events circle the globe and, surely, London, Russia, and Monte Carlo are great locations, but especially within the film’s final climax, I suffered from sensory overload.

 Furthermore, Brosnan is not one of my favorite Bonds.
-Sure, he has the charisma, the looks, and the charm to pull off the role, but something about him does not measure up to Sean Connery, Roger Moore, George Lazenby, or Daniel Craig- certainly he supersedes Timothy Dalton.
+Sure, he has the charisma, the looks, and the charm to pull off the role, but something about him does not measure up to Sean Connery, Roger Moore, George Lazenby, or Daniel Craig- certainly, he supersedes Timothy Dalton.

 Don’t get me wrong- I do not despise him as Bond, but nothing stands him out against the others either.

 The villains in GoldenEye are perfectly adequate if not spectacular.
-Sean Bean gives Alec a sly, aww shucks appeal and defines good-looking, but his motivations for switching sides are not very exciting- something about Nazis in World War II, the Cossacks, and revenge are quickly mentioned, but it doesn’t much matter.
+Sean Bean gives Alec a sly, ” aw, shucks appeal and defines good-looking, but his motivations for switching sides are not very exciting- something about Nazis in World War II, the Cossacks, and revenge are quickly mentioned, but it doesn’t much matter.

 General Ourumov is effective- with his sinister look, he is the perfect Bond villain.
-Xenia is little more than a cartoon character (with the name to boot) and her gimmick quickly wears thin.
+Xenia is little more than a cartoon character (with the name to boot), and her gimmick quickly wears thin.

-Finally, Cummings as the programmer is played only for laughs, and his final chant of “I am invincible!” as he freezes into solid ice is mildly humorous.
+Finally, Cummings, as the programmer, is played only for laughs, and his final chant of “I am invincible!” as he freezes into solid ice is mildly humorous.

-The title theme song, “GoldenEye”, performed by Tina Turner is forgettable at best and one of the most lackluster in the illustrious musical catalog.
+The title theme song, “GoldenEye”, performed by Tina Turner, is forgettable at best and one of the most lackluster in the illustrious musical catalog.

-GoldenEye has many of the standard Bond elements within its frames and is a decent entry in the franchise.
-With the debut of a new Bond, the film has a fresh and very modern and technical feel to it that, along with a fantastic setting, overlooks some flaws in the storytelling.
+With the debut of a new Bond, the film has a fresh, very modern, and technical feel that, along with a fantastic setting, overlooks some flaws in the storytelling.

 Filled with bombast and a crowd-pleasing method, GoldenEye (1995) is hardly the best Bond film, but not the worst.